 American manufacturer Simms makes some of the finest wading gear in the industry.
 Their Simms Kids Tributary Stockingfoot is a high end product.
 It’s the right choice if you know your kid is into fly fishing.
 The quality of the product makes sure it will last a few years.

 Available in three sizes, the Simms Kids Tributary Stockingfoot come with adjustable shoulder straps and an adjustable waist belt.
-These waders are very lightweight at approximately 1.5lbs which makes them very comfortable to wear all day.
-A four-layer fabric in the bottom increases the durability of the Simms Kids Tributary Stockingfoot Chest Fishing Waders.
+These are very lightweight at approximately 1.5lbs which makes them very comfortable to wear all day.
+A four-layer fabric in the bottom increases the durability of the Simms Kids Tributary Stockingfoot.

 A reach-through hand warmer pocket on the front makes the Simms Kids Tributary Stockingfoot a good choice even on colder days.
-These waders are equipped with zippered stash pocket to hold your kid’s essentials such as extra tippet spools.
+They are equipped with zippered stash pocket to hold your kid’s essentials such as extra tippet spools.
 Simms also offers a pair of kids wading boots.

 Verdict: Fantastic pair of youth waders – not cheap but worth every penny.

 The last product in our review is another great pair of high quality kids waders.
-The Orvis Clearwater Kids Wader are equipped with everything a great paid of waders should offer.
+The Orvis Clearwater Kids Wader are equipped with everything a great pair should offer.
 A well-padded and comfortable suspender system for all-day wearing comfort and a good weight distribution.
 A wading belt ensures a tight fit around the waist.

-Just like the Simms Kids Tributary Stockingfoot Chest Fishing Waders, the Orvis Clearwater Kids Wader feature a slim, modern fit perfectly suited for young fishermen and women.
+Just like the Simms Kids Tributary Stockingfoot, the Orvis Clearwater Kids Wader feature a slim, modern fit perfectly suited for young fishermen and women.
 A nice feature of the Orvis Clearwater Kids Wader is the fact that they can be turned into waist high waders using the opposing side release buckles.

 On the front, the Orvis Clearwater Kids Wader feature a zippered pocket for essentials and a hand-warmer pocket that hides behind it.